ooikengsiang/MouseHunt-AutoBot/README.md

 * MouseHunt Offside Page – http://www.mousehuntgame.com/

 ## Browser Support
-* Mozilla Firefox with Greasemonkey / Tempermonkey add-on
+* Mozilla Firefox with Tempermonkey add-on
 * Microsoft Edge with Tempermonkey add-on
-* Opera
+* Opera with Tempermonkey add-on
-* Google Chrome
+* Google Chrome with Tempermonkey add-on

 ## Precautions
 * Use this script at your own risk because AutoBot script is again the rule set by MouseHunt, that is users are not allowed to use any tool to automate sounding the hunter horn.